 The physical, intellectual, spiritual, and social-emotional well-being of our students, families, and employees is of the utmost importance.
-To remain face-to-face on campus all year, our community must prioritize and implement health precautions designed to limit the spread of COVID-19.
+Our community prioritizes and implements health precautions designed to limit the spread of contagious diseases so that students remain in class and on campus as much as possible.
 The most important aspect of community health is for students and employees to stay home when sick.

 When a student becomes ill or is injured at school, parents are contacted depending on the severity of symptoms.

 In an effort to control the spread of infection, parents are strongly encouraged to keep their student home if he or she is sick.
 A student may return to school once he or she is fever-free for at least 24 hours without the use of fever reducing medications.
 A fever is considered 100.0 degrees or higher.

 If a student is an athlete, in order to participate in athletic games or practices, the student must be present at school and attending classes by 11:00 AM.

 All students are required to have a Tennessee Immunization Record with all required vaccinations on file in the Student Health Office prior to attending school.
 These forms should be submitted at the time of admission to CCS.
 All PreSchool, Kindergarten, and 7th-grade students require an updated immunization form before starting school, as mandated by the Tennessee Department of Health.
 Any student missing the required immunizations and/or form will not be allowed to start classes until the form is supplied.

 Out-of-state families can request a Tennessee Immunization Record from their pediatrician to submit to CCS, or they can fill out a Parental Consent Form, and the Director of Health Services at CCS can transfer that information for you.